This is the OBJ8 File Format Specification, (c) 2005-2019 Laminar Research, All Rights Reserved.

 - Global attributes are not superior to ATTRibutes when an object is used only once.

-Special note for GLOBAL_no_shadow: GLOBAL_no_shadow cannot appear in the same file as ATTR_shadow
+Special notes for GLOBAL_no_shadow: GLOBAL_no_shadow cannot appear in the same file as ATTR_shadow and it can appear in non-instanced scenery files.

 [New in 1130:] The .pss file that defines particle systems for EMITTERs in this OBJ.
 If particles are used, a particle system file must be provided.
 An OBJ with a PARTICLE_SYSTEM directive but no EMITTERs results in a warning, not an error.
 Only one PARTICLE_SYSTEM per OBJ is allowed.